tweag/HaskellR/docs/r-monad.md

 uses depends on the context: the `IO` monad in an interactive session, the `R` monad in compiled code.

-The `R` monad is intended for compiled code.
-Functions are provided to initialize R and to run `R` computations in the `IO` monad.
+Interactive frontends such as H and IHaskell bring the `IO` instance into scope.
+In source files, you should not use this instance and instead use the `R` monad, for better static guarantees.
+Functions are provided in the `Language.R.Instance` module to initialize R and to run `R` computations in the `IO` monad:

 ```Haskell
 withEmbeddedR :: Config -> IO a -> IO a